 Although Michigan doesn’t require employers to provide short-term disability benefits, eligibility generally hinges on your status as an active full-time employee working at least 20 hours per week with a participating employer offering this coverage.

-If you qualify, short-term disability benefits can help replace income while you recover from injury, illness, surgery, or pregnancy complications—as long as you aren’t a part-time, seasonal, or temporary worker.
+If you qualify, short-term disability benefits can help replace income while you recover from injury, illness, surgery, or pregnancy complications, as long as you aren’t a part-time, seasonal, or temporary worker.

+You must submit thorough medical records proving your disability and meet your employer’s specific policy criteria.
 In Michigan state, pre-existing conditions often don’t qualify; benefits usually start after a waiting period of 7–30 days.

 Michigan Short-Term Disability Laws and Employer Obligations